 No. Not until its deemed over.
 I belive it due to an international treaty rather than policy.
 Good news is its stopping a couple of serious Russian boats getting in there

-โฆโฆ.. whereโs Blyth ?
+…….. where’s Blyth ?

 On the coast between South Shields and Ashington at the moment.
-Been there a while though ๐คทโโ๏ธ
+Been there a while though 🤷♂️

 Been there, Aug 21,2021 saw HMS Blyth sail in for a final visit.
 Ramsey & Blyth decommissioned 4th Aug then handed over to Babcock, Rosyth 12 Aug to be modified for Ukrainian Navy.

 I live a short drive from the place, not the nicest coastal town, enough said.
 It was a submarine base many years ago.
 WWI and WWII.
 Our first aircraft carrier or more correctly seaplane carrier HMS Ark Royal (later renamed HMS Pegasus) was built there in 1914.
 I just found that out today.
-The former HMS Blyth M111 was originally slated for sale to an undisclosed none european destination, then changed to Romania.
-Now she is heading for Ukraine, allegedly.
-A shame, we could use something like that to intercept/sink/deter invasion by illegals on the south coast.
-A couple of… Read more ยป

 RN is buying 45 autonomous MCMVs

-Except Germany is now rowing back on when it thinks itโll meet its 2% target.
+Except Germany is now rowing back on when it thinks it’ll meet its 2% target.
 The German government are a joke at the moment.

 A very pro Russian joke.
 I wonder what dodgy deal they have done with Putin around not allowing the supply of L2 tanks?

 Macron is just spouting out what their new head of the French General Staff said in a speech in 2021.
 Namely that France needed to work on its industrial military base so damaged equipment can be retrieved and rapidly repair.
 Inventory of missiles, ammunition, drones need to be increased massively and that adequate spare parts need to be in stock to keep troops, ships, aircraft on station and in the fight.
-There is likely to be an uptick in cyber, intelligence and some specials forces as well as future combat aircraft and next generation MBT programmes.
-In essence, like Germany… Read more ยป

 5th-generation IFV, Poland has made a very good choice!

-One of the major advantages the K2 has over the Leopard, is the suspension.
-The Leopard uses torsion bars, whilst the K2 uses semi-active hydro-pneumatics like Challenger, but more advanced.
 Why is this a major advantage?
 Well for two reasons.
-Firstly the K2โs semi-active suspension gives a much smoother ride.
+Firstly the K2’s semi-active suspension gives a much smoother ride.
 Which is not only good for the crew, but is significantly more important when engaging targets on the move.
 But perhaps one of its biggest advantage is that the suspension arms are self contained suspension units and fitted to the outside of the hull.
-So if the tank hits a… Read more ยป
+So if the tank hits a mine and the suspension is damaged it’s more easily replaced and gets back in to action sooner.

 Poland seems to have made the right choices that’s for sure!